 Don’t be afraid to use your own metrics, though – there might be something important to you that a particular platform doesn’t cover.
 Plus, this makes it easier to evaluate the success of your videos as part of a wider omnichannel strategy.

 Aside from this, though, it’ll help you highlight areas for improvement the next time around.
 No one gets it right the first time (unless you’re incredibly lucky!) so learning from previous mistakes will make your strategy more robust in the future.

 Further ReadingWant to see the return on investment for other key digital marketing strategies?
-Check out our guide to Digital Marketing ROI Statistics in 2021.
+Check out our guide to Digital Marketing ROI Statistics.

 Identify Your Audience

 Determine the Goals of Your Videos

 Choose Your Platforms